 Often, substance abuse will trigger or worsen mental health issues, similarly, mental health issues may lead an individual to try and cope through substance use.
 The result is a cycle that requires effective support in order for healing to begin.
 Life without treatment may lead to financial problems, family conflict, job-retention problems, hopelessness, and even homelessness.
 Fortunately, evidence-based treatment options are available.
 The team at Belmont Behavioral Health can help get you or your loved one back on the path of healing with effective interventions and a dedicated post-treatment support network.

-Types of drug addiction treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of drug addiction treatment offered at Belmont Behavioral Health System in Philadelphia, PA

-Belmont Behavioral Hospital is a 147-bed psychiatric hospital that provides care for children, adolescents, adults, and geriatric patients who are struggling with psychiatric issues, substance use, and co-occurring mental health problems.
+Belmont Behavioral Health System is a psychiatric hospital that provides care for children, adolescents, adults, and geriatric patients who are struggling with psychiatric issues, substance use, and co-occurring mental health problems.
 Each year, we care for approximately 3500 individuals in our inpatient programs alone.

 Founded in 1937 as a 60-bed psychiatric hospital, we have grown to exceed the dreams of our founders, and we pride ourselves on being established members of our community in Philadelphia, Pennsylvania.
 Our campus is situated on 13 acres of land in a park-like setting that provides a serene environment in which to help individuals overcome mental health difficulties.

-Treatment at Belmont Behavioral Hospital is based on a foundation of individualized care.
+Treatment at Belmont is based on a foundation of individualized care.
 We recognize that each person who comes to heal with us brings a unique set of strengths, needs, and treatment goals.
 We are committed to developing care plans that are tailored for each person who struggles with substance use disorder with a co-occurring mental health concern.
-At Belmont Behavioral Hospital, no two treatment plans are the same, and our treatment is so successful that 92% of inpatients are discharged home, instead of to other levels of care, after treatment has ended.
+At Belmont Behavioral Health System, no two treatment plans are the same.

-Belmont Behavioral Hospital offers a wide range of interventions across various levels of care.
+Belmont offers a wide range of interventions across various levels of care.
 These interventions include the following:

 Medication management: Many individuals struggling with mental health disorders, including substance use disorder, benefit from including medications in their treatment regimen.
-At Belmont Behavioral Health, every inpatient meets with a member of our medical team for an initial medication evaluation and ongoing daily medication monitoring.
+At Belmont, every patient in our inpatient programming meets with a member of our medical team for an initial medication evaluation and ongoing daily medication monitoring.

 Individual therapy: Patients can make substantial progress in their treatment substance use disorder with a co-occurring mental health concern for when they have a regular opportunity to process emotions, triumphs, and setbacks within the safety of a one-on-one therapeutic relationship.
 To support this progress, we provide regular individual therapy and counseling sessions for every individual in our care.
 Frequency of sessions varies based on the patient’s age, unit, and need, as determined by collaboration between the patient and his or her treatment team.
 Patients meet with social services providers, case managers, rehab service providers, pastoral counselors, and other trainees and clinicians as recommended by the treatment team.
 Children and adolescents have daily individual therapy with members of their treatment team.